Bucanero06/AntBot/README.md

 ### Overview

-This refined document presents a comprehensive and professional guide for the AntBot project, developed by Carbonyl LLC & Carbonyl R&D. The AntBot is a sophisticated, high-performance trading application, meticulously engineered for seamless interaction with the OKX exchange.
-It emphasizes real-time data processing, efficient resource management, and state-of-the-art technological integration.
+This refined document presents a comprehensive and professional guide for the AntBot project, developed by Carbonyl LLC & Carbonyl R&D. The AntBot is a sophisticated, high-performance trading application, meticulously engineered for interaction with the OKX exchange.
+It emphasizes real-time data processing, efficient resource management, and robust technological stack.

 #### Document Details

-- **Document Title:** AntBot Project Comprehensive Documentation
+- **Document Title:** AntBot Project Synopsis Documentation
 - **Copyright:** © 2024 Carbonyl LLC & Carbonyl R&D
 - **Visual Reference:**